 As a passenger, you are entitled to compensation for injuries and financial losses caused by a car accident.
 In fact, you have the same right to file a claim as the drivers of each vehicle.

 You will need to file a separate personal injury claim with the insurance company of the driver who caused the accident.
 This means you are either filing a claim against the driver of the other vehicle or the driver of the vehicle you occupied.
+More of your personal injury questions are answered here.

 How can you file for a personal injury claim?